sfc-gh-srsubramanian/Utilities-GridReliability-PredictiveMaintenance/README.md

 ### **The Challenge**

-Florida Power & Light (FPL), one of the largest electric utilities in the United States, faces critical challenges in maintaining grid reliability while managing costs:
+One of the largest electric utilities in the United States faces critical challenges in maintaining grid reliability while managing costs:

 1. **Unplanned Outages**: Equipment failures result in 200-250 unplanned outages annually, impacting millions of customers
 2. **High Maintenance Costs**: Reactive maintenance costs 3-5x more than planned preventive maintenance